4H-Botsmiths/FRC_StarDust/docs/core/StarDustRobot.md

 }}
 ```

-Here, a new `StarDustRobot` named NAME is created, which contains 2 `BetterController` compoents.
+Here, a new `StarDustRobot` named NAME is created, which contains 2 `XboxController` compoents.

 ## Functions